ruihuang1124/quad-sdk/local_planner/README.md

 Affiliation: [Robomechanics Lab](https://www.cmu.edu/me/robomechanicslab/)<br />
 Maintainers: Yanhao Yang (yanhaoy@andrew.cmu.edu) and Alex Stutt (astutt@andrew.cmu.edu)**

-The Local Planner package has been tested under [ROS] Melodic 18.04.
+The Local Planner package has been tested under [ROS] Noetic 20.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ## Usage